North Carolina vs. South Carolina Duke's Mayo Bowl NCAA Football Odds, Plays and Insights | December 30, 2021

 North Carolina Stats and Trends

-- In North Carolina's 12 games this year, it has five wins against the spread.

-- The Tar Heels have covered the spread twice this season when favored by 8.5 points or more (in five chances).
+- This season, the Tar Heels have just two against the spread wins in five games as a favorite of 8.5 points or more.

-- North Carolina has gone over the point total in 58.3% of its opportunities this year (seven times in 12 games with a set point total).
+- North Carolina's games this year have eclipsed the over/under seven times in 12 opportunities (58.3%).

-- When North Carolina picks up more than 357.1 yards, the team is 5-6 against the spread and 6-5 overall.
+- When North Carolina churns out over 357.1 yards, the team is 5-6 against the spread and 6-5 overall.

-- This year, the Tar Heels have 14 turnovers, 10 fewer than the Gamecocks have takeaways (24).

 - Find the latest spread and moneyline odds for North Carolina at SISportsbook.